Jennifer Coolidge: 2006–2011: Television roles

-2011–2019: American Reunion, 2 Broke Girls, and other roles
+2011–2019: 2 Broke Girls and stand-up comedy

-Coolidge reprised her role as Stifler's Mom in an American Pie sequel which opened in North America on April 6, 2012.

 In June 2011, Coolidge curated a Blake Nelson Boyd art show in New Orleans.
 In the same month Coolidge began to do standup comedy.
-She hosted the “Women in Film” at the Beverly Hills Hotel.
-It went over so well, that she decided to take an act on the road.
+She hosted the "Women in Film" at the Beverly Hills Hotel.
+It went well, and she decided to take an act on the road.
 Coolidge ended up doing shows all over the country and the world for two years, Scotland included.
 Coolidge told Australian radio show The Kyle & Jackie O Show that she would be touring Australia as part of her Yours for the Night stand-up tour.

-In October 2011, Coolidge began a recurring role in the CBS sitcom 2 Broke Girls as Sophie Kaczyński, a Polish neighbor of the two lead characters.
-She was later promoted to main cast from season 2 up until the show's cancellation in 2017.
+In October 2011, Coolidge began a recurring role in the CBS sitcom 2 Broke Girls as Zofia "Sophie" Kaczyński, a Polish neighbor of the two lead characters; she was later promoted to main cast from season 2 up until the show's cancellation in 2017.

-During 2013, additional voice cast members were announced for B.O.O.: Bureau of Otherworldly Operations, including Coolidge as Carol Sue, a transitions-relations officer.
-Film distributor 20th Century Fox set November 6, 2015, for the film's release date (which was moved a few months later up to September 25), In 2014, Los Angeles Times reported that the film had been delayed again, with no replacement release date set.
+Coolidge reprised her role as Jeanine Stifler in an American Pie sequel American Reunion which opened in North America on April 6, 2012.
+The following year, additional voice cast members were announced for B.O.O.: Bureau of Otherworldly Operations, including Coolidge as Carol Sue, a transitions-relations officer.
+Film distributor 20th Century Fox set November 6, 2015, for the film's release date (which was moved a few months later up to September 25), However, Los Angeles Times reported in 2014 that the film had been delayed again with no replacement release date set.
 It was reported the film's concept has gone back to development.
-Also in 2013, Coolidge and actress Megan Mullally joined the cast of Alexander and the Terrible, Horrible, No Good, Very Bad Day; Coolidge playing Ms. Suggs, the driving instructor.
-The film was released in North America on October 10, 2014.